-Most tips you find when you need help selling a house in a slow market are general tips that apply in a normal or fast real estate market.
+Most tips you find when you need help selling a house in a slow market are general tips that apply in a regular or fast real estate market.

-Some are even expected and a basic requirement to have a chance to sell a house in a decent amount of time.
+Some are even expected and an essential requirement to have a chance to sell a house in a decent amount of time.

 This article will be different because I will take a closer look at the key factors of a slow real estate market and derive from that which strategies and marketing methods will have a higher chance of success when this natural real estate market cycle occurs.